argv-minus-one/iconv-corefoundation/README.md

 I have not benchmarked this code.
 I do not expect it to be fast.
 Encoding and decoding strings involves copying the string at least once, which is a fairly expensive operation, especially with large strings.

 There is no streaming API.
 Core Foundation does not seem to have any notion of streaming character set conversion, so neither does this package.

-Documentation is sparse.
-Most of the documentation for this package consists of documentation comments in the TypeScript files.